 Despite what many may have you believe.
 The shorts were not chosen with a desire to sexualize your daughters or to add sex appeal and spectators to the sport.
 The shorts were chosen for comfort and practicality.

-Next, do a few backwards somersaults in your traditional shorts.
+Next, do a few backward somersaults in your traditional shorts.
 Have someone snap a picture of you in mid-somersault.
 See where your shorts are?
 Are your underwear exposed?
 When you stand up are the shorts bunched up in weird ways?
 Yes, that's another reason for the spandex short over a more traditional short.
 Volleyball players often dive, do a shoulder roll and are back up and ready to play in a matter of seconds.
 Spandex will allow for freedom of motion without having to worry about exposing something you didn't intend to!

 Finally, the volleyball players I know DO really enjoy wearing them.
 They find them fashionable and comfortable.
 They love finding new spandex to wear to practice in bright colors and patterns.
-Nike has really established a niche market with their Nike Pro spandex shorts.
+Nike has really established a niche market with its Nike Pro spandex shorts.
 They are always talking about the new patterns that Nike has come out with and admitting their jealousy when somebody has a new pair.
-So there IS an element of vanity and fashion to it, but they wouldn't have lasted this long for vanitys sake, and they certainly wouldn't have made it to the international stage if fashion and vanity was the only rationale!
+So there IS an element of vanity and fashion to it, but they wouldn't have lasted this long for vanity's sake, and they certainly wouldn't have made it to the international stage if fashion and vanity were the only rationale!

 Spandex as a Uniform

 Well, there are a couple of quick explanations for this.
-First of all, it really isn't fashionable for men to wear itty bitty spandex shorts, neither is it practical considering the differing equipment that men are born with.
+First of all, it really isn't fashionable for men to wear itty bitty spandex shorts, neither is it practical considering the different equipment that men are born with.
 Women may have LESS to worry about when wearing spandex, while men would actually have more to worry about.

 Second of all, the advantages it lends to women are reduced in men.
 Men's thighs are generally a different shape and so they are less likely to have shorts ride up.
-Also, women play the game different than men do.
-For women the game is more about flexibility and agility than it is for men.
+Also, women play the game differently than men do.
+For women, the game is more about flexibility and agility than it is for men.
 The men's game is really dominated by power over agility.
 Not that they don't have players who go to the floor!
 They do!
 It's just a different type of game than the women play.
 They don't necessarily use the same types of motions in the same quantities that the women do.